 What does “Do what makes you happy” really mean?

 1. The truth is, happiness is our natural state but, more often than not, most people feel they have to have certain things in their life to be happy, to be at peace.
 The golden mantra of finding inner peace starts with acceptance.
-It begins by accepting the responsibility of the choices we’ve made.
+It begins by accepting responsibility for the choices we’ve made.
 They are not necessarily about right-wrong or good-bad, but, each choice we make has an outcome.

 The struggle is to be at ease with what you have and who you are — both of which can be hard to accept sometimes.
 How you see life makes all the difference between life feeling like a breeze or a brawl.
 It’s neither, if you ask me.
 Life is simply a colony of countless moments, a painting of myriad strokes.
 Focus on each moment, each stroke, work on the part and the whole becomes beautiful on its own.
 Read more here.